 - designing the packing area for smooth order flow

-will reduce forklift travel, reduce walking, reduce picking errors and improve safety.
+- reduce forklift travel, reduce walking, reduce picking errors and improve safety.

 Contact us at TXM to learn more about how the Plant Layout Development Process can help you develop a safer and more efficient warehouse.

 I’m Tim Mclean.
 Thank you for watching this TXM Lean Minute.